telefonicaid/fiware-orion/doc/manuals/orion-api.md

     -   Scope must start with `/` (only "absolute" scopes are allowed)
     -   10 maximum scope levels in a path
-    -   50 maximum characters in each level (1 char is minimum), only alphanum and underscore allowed
+    -   50 maximum characters in each level (1 char is minimum), only alphanumeric and underscore allowed
     -   10 maximum disjoint scope paths in a comma-separated list in query `Fiware-ServicePath` header (no more than 1 scope path in update `Fiware-ServicePath` header)